Sport-Leagues struggle to contain outbreaks as holiday season nears

 By Steve Keating

-For three days the National Football League, National Hockey League and National Basketball Association have faced a surge in positive tests, with more expected on Thursday, forcing players into league mandated COVID-19 protocols and the postponement of games.
+For three days the National Football League, National Hockey League and National Basketball Association have faced a surge in positive tests, forcing players into league-mandated COVID-19 protocols and the postponement of games.

 The holiday season across the United States and Canada is usually filled with sport action with everything from college football Bowl games to the NBA's Christmas Day showcase.